tameem-sq/Elevator-Simulations/README.md

 # Elevator Simulations

+The files sprites.py and visualizer.py were provided by or lightly modified from starter code provided by David Liu, Assistant Professor at the University of Toronto.

-To run the program, run the python file simulation.py and a pygame window will appear.
+To run the program, run simulation.py and a pygame window will appear, displaying the contents of the simulation.

 Refer to the .png file in this repository to see what the pygame window will look like.